Direct Training High-Performance Deep Spiking Neural Networks: A Review of Theories and Methods: Software Frameworks and Neuromorphic Hardware for Spiking Neural Networks

-{ The deployment of algorithms for SNNs onto neuromorphic chips typically requires certain computational and application software frameworks.
-The computational software frameworks mentioned earlier in the section usually support simulations on mainstream CPUs and GPUs.
-However, there is no explicit mention of deployment on neuromorphic chips, which remains speculative.
-And among the previously mentioned neuromorphic chips, a small number are designed in collaboration with application software.
-In the literature survey conducted on neuromorphic chips, it was found that only 27 percent connected to application softwares\citep{schuman2022application}.Typically, these application softwares include model construction tools, which are used to define the structure and parameters of neural networks, including neuron types, connection patterns.
-Simulators, which are used to simulate and debug neural network models on the chip, and optimization tools.
-For instance, the Neurogrid chip is paired with the Neurogrid Software Framework\citep{benjamin2014neurogrid}, allows users to specify neuronal models in the Python programming environment.
-The software framework for the BrainScaleS chip is the BrainScaleS-Software-Stack\citep{pehle2022brainscales}.
-Its software interface supports training neural networks on the chip using the PyTorch framework.
-The TrueNorth chip typically utilizes a software framework called the TrueNorth Ecosystem which is developed by the TrueNorth native Corelet language\citep{akopyan2015truenorth}.
-These application frameworks enable users to more conveniently construct, simulate, and optimize neural network models on the chips, facilitating efficient research and application development.}
+{The deployment of algorithms for SNNs onto neuromorphic chips typically requires certain software frameworks.
+The computational software frameworks mentioned in Section \ref{software} usually support simulations on mainstream CPUs and GPUs, without clear mention of deployment on neuromorphic chips.
+Meanwhile, among the previously mentioned neuromorphic chips in Section \ref{Hardware}, only about 27 percent of them are connected to application software packages \citep{schuman2022application}.
+Typically, these application software packages contain model construction tools, simulators, and optimization tools.
+Model construction tools are used to define the structure and parameters of neural networks, including neuron types, connection patterns.
+Simulators are applied to simulate and debug neural network models on the chip.
+Optimization tools are adopted to train the network parameters and optimize its performance.
+Here are some typical examples.
+The Neurogrid chip is paired with the Neurogrid Software Framework \citep{benjamin2014neurogrid}, allowing users to specify neuronal models in the Python programming environment.
+The software framework for the BrainScaleS chip is the BrainScaleS-Software-Stack \citep{pehle2022brainscales}, which supports training neural networks on the chip using the PyTorch framework.
+The IBM TrueNorth chip typically utilizes a software framework called the TrueNorth Ecosystem, which is developed by the TrueNorth native Corelet language \citep{akopyan2015truenorth}. {IBM NorthPole \citep{modha2023ibm} is a brain-inspired memory-near-compute chip with a software development kit, but this chip does not emulate spiking communication.} Tianjic's software toolchain supports both ANN-to-SNN conversion and direct training for SNNs, and supports automatically transforming a pretrained model into an equivalent network that meets the Tianjic hardware constraints for non-spiking ANNs \citep{pei2019towards}.
+The latest Darwin3 builds a specialized instruction set architecture (ISA) \citep{ma2024darwin3}, which is close to machine code tailored for efficient neuromorphic computing.
+These software frameworks enable users to conveniently construct, simulate, and optimize neural network models on neuromorphic chips, facilitating efficient research and application development. }